-Food Safety Tips: Keeping Perishable Food Safe When the Power Goes Out
+Food Safety Tips: Keeping Perishable Food Safe Is Critical Whenever Your Power Goes Out

 Being prepared when the power goes out is key to keeping your food and your family safe